napo/greemta/docs/index.md

 ## First Prize 4.000 Euros!
 ... and many other for a total of **14.000 &euro;** to distribute between 8 winners.

-You are invited to develop applications, interactive websites, visualizations and infographics based on data about trees and green in Madrid but also other indicators.
+You are invited to develop applications, interactive websites, visualizations and infographics based on data about trees and green in Madrid.